FarronF/limerick-council-meetings/meetings/2015/01/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District - 15th December 2014.md

 West Homelessness Strategy is focused on the delivery of Housing Led

 solutions to dealing with Homelessness.
+This system has been proven to
+---
-This system has been proven to--- deliver a greater level of success to individuals at a fraction of the cost of
+deliver a greater level of success to individuals at a fraction of the cost of

 delivering emergency accommodation in hostel type accommodation.
 The